influxdata/docs-v2/content/flux/v0/stdlib/universe/keep.md

 `keep()` returns a stream of tables containing only the specified columns.

-Columns in the group key that are not specifed in the `columns` parameter or identified by the `fn` parameter are removed from the group key and dropped from output tables. `keep()` is the inverse of `drop()`.
+Columns in the group key that are not specified in the `columns` parameter or identified by the `fn` parameter are removed from the group key and dropped from output tables. `keep()` is the inverse of `drop()`.